codemancers/frisk/README.md

 ## What's frisk ?

-Frisk is a mountable Rails engine which
+Frisk tries to fill the communication gap between developers that develop APIs and those who write code to consume those APIs.
+With Frisk, you can tell which APIs are red(broken), how to construct correct API requests and what the expected responses are.

+Frisk will let you record API requests and responses and create runnable examples out of those which become your living documentation in development environment.

+To sum it up, Frisk is your

-* documents your API
+* API doc
-* acts as your API health check
+* API health check
-* gives you an API explorer
+* API explorer

 ## Installation

-Add this to your Gemfile and run `bundle install`:

-    gem 'frisk'
+    gem install frisk

-This will install the gem and mount frisk on `/frisk` path of your application.
+This gives you the executable `frisk`, which you can run to start the app.

 ## Development